Naomi de Bruijne, MSc

 Head of Global Health, Julius Center for Health Sciences & Primary Care, University Medical Center Utrecht

-Her research focuses on the etiology, prevention and management of cardiovascular disease, double burden of malnutrition and co- and multimorbidity of communicable and non-communicable disease in a global context.
-This includes implementation science projects that aim to improve and scale-up care for hypertension and diabetes in Africa, Asia and Europe such as the ‘Integrating heart health in HIV care in South Africa (iHEART-SA)’, ‘Scaling-up diabetes and hypertension in vulnerable populations (SCUBY)’ or ‘Optimizing care pathways and quality of care for moderate-to-severe hypertension, diabetes and common mental health multimorbidity in Mozambique (PEN-CONNECT)’ initiatives.
+Her research focuses on the etiology, prevention and management of cardiovascular disease, double burden of malnutrition and co- and multimorbidity of communicable and non-communicable disease in a global context, including implementation science projects that aim to improve and scale-up care for hypertension and diabetes in Africa, Asia and Europe.

 Academic and societal activities include memberships of institutional committees and academic/research networks.
 Amongst others, she is Deputy Editor of the World Health Federations’ scientific journal Global Heart and Executive Board Member of the European Global Health Research Institutes Network (EGHRIN).